-She had gotten to know her mother so much better and understand the burden it was to be a mother besides the joy.
+She had gotten to know her mother so much better and understand the burden it was to be a mother along with the joy.
 She had grown up a lot during this time looking at people she loved as she never had before.

 She would marry a man one day who didn’t have to sleep all day as her dad did.
 One who could cook and clean house while she played with their daughters outside.
 Doing all the things she loved to do.
 She would teach them to love what she loved.
 From watching the world from the top of a tree to simply loving the haunting sound of a train whistle blow.
 That sound that did something very strange to the heart.